The Party Wall etc. Act 1996

 Issuing a Party Wall Notice

 We always advise building owners who might be planning building work to ensure that their relationship with their neighbour is protected and respected.
 The key to achieving this is to ensure there is up front and honest communication.
-The most obvious way to do this is to speak to neighbours early in the process; warn them that a party wall notice is on the way and briefly explain the purpose of the Act.
+The most obvious way to do this is to speak to neighbours early in the process, warn them that a party wall notice is on the way and briefly explain the purpose of the Act.
 This is helpful in avoiding any misunderstanding and improving the chances of gaining consent to works.
 If consent is not given, it is important to bear in mind that this does not necessarily indicate any deterioration of relations with a neighbour.
 It is the most common response to a Party Wall notice, and an understandable reaction from a neighbour wishing to protect their property.
+A building owner is entitled to produce and issue their own notices for the intended works on their adjoining owners.
+It should be noted that notices can be declared as invalid if incorrectly filled out or if the notice does not accurately declare works that are intended under the Act.
+If the adjoining owner dissents to the works then a Party Wall surveyor will have to be appointed to settle the dispute.
+It is normal for a proposed joint surveyor to be nominated on the notice so that the adjoining owners have the option of agreeing to the noted surveyor.
+If no surveyor is given with the notice then the adjoining owner is far more likely to appoint their own surveyor at the building owners liability.